 The proposition that long-standing, highly institutionalized alliances will be less flexible and overly rigid for effective wartime operations was supported by the cases of the Persian Gulf War and the Kosovo campaign.
 In the first, a large, ad hoc coalition of countries of widely disparate capabilities and cultures produced a more cohesive and effective war-fighting mechanism than the largely Western, long-standing military alliance of mostly great powers represented by NATO in Operation Allied Force.
 Because the former coalition could be tailored to the direct needs of the countries in question for the mission at hand, the member states were able to come together in a unified way.
 The immediate threat posed by Saddam Hussein's invasion was the galvanizing force that produced an effective response.
 Substantial attention was paid to designing an operationally effective institution to meet the challenges of the tasks at hand.
-The parallel decision-making structure, communication between the two decisionmaking hierarchies, and meticulous attention to cultural sensitivities all served to facilitate the effectiveness and cohesion of the coalition.57
+The parallel decision-making structure, communication between the two decision-making hierarchies, and meticulous attention to cultural sensitivities all served to facilitate the effectiveness and cohesion of the coalition.

 The parallel decision-making structure in NATO did not work as well.
 It signaled to its long-standing allies that the United States stood apart from the NATO hierarchy.
-Part of the problem was the fact that although the Gulf War coalition could operate with countries acting in tandem rather than in an integrated fashion, NATO had no such possibility.
+Part of the problem was, while the Gulf War coalition could operate with countries acting in tandem rather than in an integrated fashion, NATO had no such possibility.
 Because political considerations during peacetime guided the institutional structure, operational effectiveness was secondary.
-Further, the NATO chain of command proved ineffective in action; SACEUR Wesley Clark was unable to command with the authority he would have had in an operation executed solely by the Americans.58 The decision-making procedures were highly ineffective, not at all conducive to a crisis or wartime situation.59
+Further, the NATO chain of command was ineffective in action, SACEUR Wesley Clark was unable to command the authority he would have been able to command had the operation been executed solely by the Americans.
+The decision-making procedures were highly ineffective, not at all conducive to a crisis or wartime situation.